OSGeo/OSGeoLive-doc/en/quickstart/pycsw_quickstart.rst

 Using GIMED
 -----------

-:ref:`GIMED <gimed>` is a Free Software for creating and editing INSPIRE compliant metadata XML files.
+`GIMED`_ is a Free Software for creating and editing INSPIRE compliant metadata XML files.
 To install the application, use the following commands from a terminal:

 .. code-block:: bash